-‘Proof of transaction’ for supply of goods or services to a consumer is a document that states the:
+‘Proof of transaction’ for supply of goods or services is a document that states the:

 Examples of proof of transaction:

-Consumers must also be provided with an itemised bill if they request one.
+Consumers must also be provided with an itemised bill if they ask for one.
 The supplier must give the consumer the itemised bill, without charge, within seven days of the request.
-It must be expressed in plain language, legible and clear.
+It must be in plain language, legible and clear.

 A consumer can ask a supplier for an itemised bill that shows: